-At Muntham House School we offer Bronze and Silver Award from the Duke of Edinburgh (DofE).
+At Muntham House School, we offer Bronze and Silver Awards from the Duke of Edinburgh (DofE).
 The award is an opportunity to discover new interests and talents, whilst also being a tool to develop essential skills for life and work.
 The Duke of Edinburgh’s Award is a nationally recognised accreditation.

-Completing an award involves: helping the community or environment, becoming fitter, developing new skills, self confidence and self-esteem.
+Completing an award involves: helping the community or environment, becoming fitter, and developing new skills, self-confidence and self-esteem.

 Any young person can do their Duke of Edinburgh’s Award: regardless of ability, gender, background or location.
 Achieving an award isn’t a competition or about being first – it’s all about setting personal challenges and pushing personal boundaries.

 Through a DofE programme, young people have fun, make friends, improve their self-esteem and build confidence.
-They gain essentials skills and attributes for work and life, such as: resilience, problem-solving, team working, communication and motivation – enhancing CVs and college / university or job applications.
+They gain essential skills and attributes for work and life, such as resilience, problem-solving, teamwork, communication and motivation – enhancing CVs and college / university or job applications.